dodorare/crossbow/docs/src/install/android-linux.md

 export BUNDLETOOL_PATH=<path_to_bundletool>
 ```

-Also, we need to make sure we have a java runtime environment (JRE) installed.
-We need a key tool utility from there. <br/>
+Also, install JDK 17, which provides the Java runtime and the `keytool` utility. <br/>
 To make sure it's present type this command: `ls /usr/lib/jvm/default/bin/ | grep keytool`

 _But please be aware that your path may vary._ The above path is for arch-based Linux.

-If not, install JRE accordingly to your operating system:
+If not, install JDK 17 according to your operating system:
 Examples:

 - Ubuntu: `sudo apt install openjdk-17-jdk`